Sea Turtle Cold Stun Event in Texas 2021

 Reducing Bycatch Helps Restore Sea Turtle Populations

-Bycatch—when animals are accidentally caught while people are fishing for other species—is the biggest threat to sea turtles in the ocean.
-This project is helping reduce sea turtle bycatch and restoring their populations after the Deepwater Horizon o
+Bycatch—animals accidentally caught while people are fishing for other species—is the biggest threat to sea turtles in the ocean.
+This project is helping reduce sea turtle bycatch and restoring their populations after the Deepwater Horizon oil spill.

 Sea Turtles: Is the Future Female?